digital-fabric/polyphony/README.md

 end
 ```

-This example demonstrates several features of Rubato:
+This example demonstrates several features of Polyphony:

-- The code uses `TCPServer`, a class from Ruby's stdlib, to setup a TCP server.
+- The code uses the native `TCPServer` class from Ruby's stdlib, to setup a TCP
-  The result of `server.accept` is also a plain `TCPSocket` object.
-There are
+  server.
+The result of `server.accept` is also a native `TCPSocket` object.
-  no wrapper classes being used.
+  There are no wrapper classes being used.
 - The only hint of the code being concurrent is the use of `Kernel#spawn`,
   which starts a new coroutine on a dedicated fiber.
 This allows serving
   multiple clients at once.
 Whenever a blocking call is issued, such as